manikSom/Tasks/README.md

 Future Improvements: Write out as an image to visualise the shapes and result.
 Also extend to other shapes and 3D.

+## Continuous Prime String

+This [simple C++ program](./ContinuousPrimeString/) Outputs a set of n digits that occur after the Nth digit when all prime numbers are written continously one after the other without space.

+Example: If 3 digits after the 10th digit in such a continous number is expected then the out shall be:
+2357111317**192**3293137....